tygooch/amazon-giveaway-bot/README.md

 ## Usage

-Once installed, ensure Tampermonkey is enabled and navigate to [Amazon Giveaways](https://www.amazon.com/ga/giveaways).
-A control panel will show up as a modal.
-Provide your 2Captcha API Key then click start.
-The bot will run inside of the panel until you click stop or leave the page.
+Once installed, ensure Tampermonkey is enabled and navigate to [https://www.amazon.com/ga/giveaways/bot](https://www.amazon.com/ga/giveaways/bot).
+Configure the options to your prefences and click start.
+The bot will run inside of an iframe until you click stop or close the page.

 ## Features

-### Captcha Solving
+### CAPTCHA Solving
 Version 2.0 now has the ability to solve captchas using the 2captcha API.
 If you aren't a current customer please consider signing up using my [referral link](https://2captcha.com?from=7493321).
 Once you have a key, paste it into the 2Captcha API Key field in the control panel and you're good to go.

+### Turbo Mode
+This experimental feature works by sending requests to enter giveaways to Amazon's servers without interacting with page elements.
+This allows you to enter a giveaway with a video requirement without waiting 15 seconds to watch the video.
+I've entered over 2000 giveaways using this method however none of them were winners.
+Not sure if this is because Amazon can detect this or just because the chances of winning are so low.
+YMMV so use at your own risk.